Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Tritium models

-The $\mathrm{\beta}$-spectrum is convolved with $\mathcal{R}_{\mathrm{PSF}}$, the energy response point-spread function. $\mathcal{R}_{\mathrm{PSF}}$ is modeled as a sum of Gaussians, as motivated in \autoref{sec:T2-beta-model-context} and \autoref{sec:T2-beta-model}.
-As in the case of $^{\mathrm{83m}}$Kr data, $\mathcal{R}_{\mathrm{PSF}}$ is composed of scatter peaks $\mathcal{I}*\mathcal{L}_{\mathrm{tot}}^{*j}$ (see~\autoref{eq:FullModel2}).
-The scatter spectrum model includes gases H$_2$ and $^3$He, as these have the largest inelastic scatter fractions $\gamma_i$ in tritium data: \SI{0.911 \pm 0.045} and \SI{0.075 \pm 0.040}, respectively (see \autoref{sec:gas_composition} on scatter fraction analysis).
-At each successive scattering, the electron may scatter from H$_2$ or $^3$He in proportion to the species' abundance and cross section.
-We simplify by modeling each scatter peak as a weighted sum of H$_2$ and $^3$He peaks (akin to assuming that each electron scatters off of the same gas type at the end of all missed tracks).
-An MC study confirmed that this simplification does not alter $E_0$ and $m_\beta$ results.
-Additional MC studies show that we may neglect a small scatter fraction \SI{0.014 \pm 0.009} of carbon monoxide present in tritium data, as well as energy loss from cyclotron radiation.
+For tritium analysis, the energy response point-spread function $\mathcal{R}_{\mathrm{PSF}}$ is modeled as a sum of Gaussians.
+This allows $\mathcal{R}_{\mathrm{PSF}}$ to be analytically convolved with the beta spectrum, simplifying computation.

+Within $\mathcal{R}_{\mathrm{PSF}}$, the energy loss function $\mathcal{L}_{\mathrm{tot}}$ accounts for scattering with H$_2$ and $^3$He, as these have the largest inelastic scatter fractions $\gamma_i$ in tritium data: \SI{0.911 \pm 0.045} and \SI{0.075 \pm 0.040}, respectively.
+The scatter fraction \SI{0.014 \pm 0.009} of CO is omitted from the tritium fit model.
+We further simplify by modeling each scatter peak as a weighted sum of H$_2$ and $^3$He peaks.
+This is akin to assuming that a given electron scatters with the same gas type after all missed tracks.
+The radiative loss $\mathcal{L}_r$ is omitted from the model, since it is small relative to scattering losses.
+MC studies validate these simplifications.